Wrestler Bajrang Punia slams Haryana govt as Sports Minister Anil Vij backs new prize money policy

 Vij cited the example of Yogeshwar Dutt who bagged gold at the Commonwealth Games and Asian Games with a total cash prize of Rs 3 crores but was deducted Rs 75 lakhs going by the policy.

-“This year the CWG and Asiad were together in the same year and Yogeshwar [Dutt] had won gold in Commonwealth for which he deserves Rs 1.5 crore as per our sports policy and he also won gold at the Asian Games for which he deserves Rs 3 crore.
-So according to the policy, we have to deduct Rs 75 lakh from the Commonwealth Games prize money.
+“This year the CWG and Asiad were together in the same year.
+Back in 2014 when Yogeshwar [Dutt] had won gold in Commonwealth, he got Rs 1.5 crore and he also won gold at the Asian Games for which he deserved Rs 3 crore in total.
+But according to the policy, we had to deduct Rs 75 lakhs from the Commonwealth Games prize money.
 It is according to the rules which have been followed since a long time,” Vij said.

 Displeased by his latest remarks over the policy, Punia slammed the Haryana government for making ‘false promises’.